AssemblyScript/website/src/loader.md

     values: valuesOrCapacity?: number[] | ArrayBufferView | number ): number
   ```
   Allocates a new array in the module's memory and returns a pointer to it.
 The `id` is the unique runtime id of the respective array class.
-Optional `values` сan reserve capacity or accept an array / typedarray of elements with numbers or pointers.
 If you are using `Int32Array` for example, the best way to know the id is an `export const Int32Array_ID = idof<Int32Array>()`.
 Requires `--exportRuntime` for access to `__new`.
+The `values` parameter сan also be used to pre-allocate an otherwise empty array of a certain capacity.

 * ```ts
   function __getString(ptr: number): string